Ronnie L. White: Education and legal career

+Federal judicial service

 First nomination to federal district court

 In 1997, President Bill Clinton nominated White for a United States district court seat.
 White's nomination passed the United States Senate Committee on the Judiciary, but ran into resistance from then-Senator John Ashcroft in 1999.
 Ashcroft claimed White was "pro-criminal" due to White's opinions in death penalty cases before the Supreme Court and cited opposition from Missouri police associations that were later discovered to be all-white.
 Carnahan and other Democrats criticized Republican opposition to the nomination, and it quickly became embroiled with racial overtones and an issue in the United States Senate election in Missouri the following year.
-On October 5, 1999, the United States rejected White's nomination by a 45–54 vote.
+On October 5, 1999, the United States Senate rejected White's nomination by a 45–54 vote.
 Ashcroft's opposition to White hurt him both in the 2000 Senate election, which he narrowly lost for a variety of reasons, and during his confirmation hearings when he was appointed United States Attorney General in 2001.

 Second nomination to federal district court

-On November 7, 2013, President Obama nominated White to serve on the United States District Court for the Eastern District of Missouri.
+On November 7, 2013, President Barack Obama nominated White to serve on the United States District Court for the Eastern District of Missouri.
 He received a hearing before the United States Senate Judiciary Committee on May 20, 2014.
 On June 19, 2014, his nomination was reported out of committee by a 10–8 vote.
-On Monday, July 14, 2014 Senate Majority Leader Harry Reid filed a motion to invoke cloture on the nomination.
-On July 16, 2014, the United States Senate voted to cut off a Republican-led filibuster on White's nomination by a 54–43 vote.
+On July 14, 2014, Senate Majority Leader Harry Reid filed a motion to invoke cloture on the nomination.
+On July 16, 2014, the United States Senate invoked cloture on White's nomination by a 54–43 vote.
 Later that day, his nomination was confirmed by a 53–44 vote.
 He received his judicial commission on July 17, 2014.
+He retired from active service on July 31, 2024.